hollidavis/RockPaperScissors/README.md

 The interface should be simple and must contain at least 3 buttons: Rock, Paper, and Scissors.

 When a button is pressed, the game should execute a function written in javascript.
-Us the `onclick` attribute to execute the function.
+Use the `onclick` attribute to execute the function.
 The rock button might look like this.
 ```html
 <button onclick="play('rock')">Rock</button>
 ```